troglobit/rfctl/README.md

     rfctl -p NEXA -g D -c 1 -l 0

-Some popular (cheap) noname RF sockets, available from e.g. Conrad (DE), Kjell & C:o (SE), or Maplin (UK) use the SARTANO protocol and need to be encoded like this:
+Some popular (cheap) noname RF sockets, available from e.g. Conrad (DE), Kjell & C:o (SE), or Maplin (UK) use the SARTANO/ELRO protocol and need to be encoded like this:

     rfctl -p SARTANO -c 1000100000 -l 1     # I - 1
     rfctl -p SARTANO -c 1000010000 -l 1     # I - 2